wzije/dating-api/README.md

     - Ensure your application is Running 🔥
     - Open the project, then Go into the http_tests directory
     - Open `http_test.http` file using code editor like vscode / goland
     - Click Run Request / Run All Request

+## Integration & Deployment

+This automation work on `Gitlab` only.
+Before starting, ensure you have set up your environment variables in the GitLab configuration.

+Follow these steps to run the integration code:

+1. Create a new branch with the prefix feature, e.g., `git checkout -b feature-1`.
+2. Push the branch to the GitLab repository using `git push gitlab feature-1`.
+3. After pushing the code, the GitLab pipeline will run automatically, and you can monitor it on the GitLab pipeline page under the build menu.

+___